Hannan-Javed/Anime-episode-downloader/README.md

 ## Note
 1. Closing the opened chrome tab will terminate the program
 2. The script can download same episodes multiple times
+3. If there is an authentication issue, open chrome and manually authenticate it once.
+Afterwards there should be no issue in downloading episodes automatically.